hacklab-turku/visitors/README.md

 ## Database

 Schema can be found at [schema.sql](schema.sql).
 Create initial database with `./init_db`.
-See some human readable data from SQLite3 console by
+See some human readable data from SQLite3 console (start with `sqlite3 db/db.sqlite`) by running:
-running:

 ```sql
 SELECT mac, datetime(enter, 'unixepoch', 'localtime'), datetime(leave, 'unixepoch', 'localtime'), hostname FROM visit;